gitachyut/rr_project/README.md

-# rr_project
+# Riverrun Digital Project
-Riverrun Digital's Web Development Skill Test <br>
+Riverrun Digital's Web Development Skill Test </br>
-## Complete project is done using a custom mvc framework.
+## A custom MVC framework build for this project. </br>
+Used libraries (like Formvalidation,CSRF etc. ) are custom.<br>
+### Illuminate\\Database package is used For Database connectivity and query building.